 - Required fees

 Fees range from $50 to $925 to register and title a trailer in the District of Columbia.
-The DMV accepts cash, check, money order, or credit cards.
+The DMV accepts cash, checks, money orders, or credit cards.
 Before registering a vehicle, you must pay any outstanding tickets, bounced check fees, delinquent child support payments, or other debt owed.

 Once the fees are paid, the Washington D.C.
 DMV will issue a tag for the back of your trailer that must be visible whenever it’s in operation.

 When transferring ownership of a trailer in Washington, D.C., the title should be signed over to the new owner.
-A trailer bill of sale in DC can provide proof that the title has changed hands.
-The title should include a vehicle identification number (VIN) and other identifying information for the trailer.
+A bill of sale can prove that the title has changed hands.
+The title should include a vehicle identification number (VIN) and other identifying information.
 The title will be mailed to the primary owner within ten business days.

 You may need to provide additional information if you acquired the trailer as part of an estate or will agreement.